OpitzLab/TACS_effects_single_neurons/README.md

 In the main file "init.hoc", do not forget to modify the path of the working directory.

 ## Reference
-Please use the following reference: Tran et al. 2020.
+Please use the following reference: Tran, H., Shirinpour, S., & Opitz, A. (2022).
 Effects of transcranial alternating current stimulation on spiking activity in computational models of single neocortical neurons.
-BioRxiv.
+Neuroimage, 250, 118953.

 ## License
 The code is licensed with the CC-BY-NC-SA license.